dphummel/dphummel.github.io/_posts/2024-10-6-PromptManagement.md

 - It enhances readability.
 - ChatGPT and Claude can parse prompts in Markdown, and a defined structure can help these tools better understand your content.

+For instance, you can create headers using '#' symbols, emphasize text with asterisks like *this*, and create lists with dashes or numbers.

 #### Prompt Template
 I also use a [prompt template](https://github.com/dphummel/Prompts/blob/main/Prompt-Template.md) to document prompts.
 The template contains the following sections:
 1. Mission: goal you want to achieve.